 Impact on your life

-- Feel happy and brave, and you think you are really deadly.
-This can lead to making poor choices and doing things you wouldn’t normally do (e.g. have unsafe sex, drive dangerously, break the law).
+- Make poor choices and do things you wouldn’t normally do (e.g. have unsafe sex, drive dangerously, break the law).

-- You have lots of energy and your heart beats faster and you get really big eyes because your pupils dilate.
+- You have lots of energy and your heart beats faster and your pupils dilate (get bigger).

 - You talk a lot.
 Some people might think you are talking too much.

 - You stop eating because you do not feel hungry and you may get stomach cramps.

 - Feel hot and sweaty or hot and cold.